zttofficial/Chrome-PDF-Bookmarks/README.md

 # Chrome-PDF-Bookmarks
-Add bookmarks to the native Chrome PDF viewer
+Add bookmarks to the native Chrome PDF viewer.

+No more ideas about new chrome extensions at the moment, so I didn't pay the registration fee to become a developer.
+Please download the .crx file from **Releases** for local installation.